shujianbu/newshub/README.md

 ### Browser Addon

-Newshub is expecting to have browser addons to allow users add articles they want to track and filter the level of news changes they want to be notified.
+Newshub is expecting to have browser addons to allow users add articles they want to track.
+The Browser addon will indicate whether an article is already in our database and whether changes have been made to the article.
+Readers will be able to add new articles and publications to our database and receive email alerts if they wish to.

 ### Findings & Reports

-We will produce monthly reports and visualizations to show readers the data we collect over the month.
-In case of any scheduled or unexpected big events, we will also produce hot news report to track real time news stories.
-Bi-weekly summaries are also available upon readers’ request.
+We will also produce monthly reports and visualizations to help our readers better understand the data that we collect.
+Monthly reports will highlight publications that make major changes to their online articles with both stories and visualizations.
+We will also write individual stories on substantial changes related to important news events.

 ### Team